 Medium-Term Market Trend

-South Korea’s EV market has been highly volatile.
-After peaking at 17,769 units in 2018, sales nearly halved in 2019 before surging nearly tenfold in 2021 and doubling in 2022 to 108,758 units.
-In 2024, EV sales declined 3.4% due to safety concerns, limited charging infrastructure, high battery costs, reduced subsidies, and competition from hybrids.
+The electric vehicle (EV) market in South Korea has been particularly volatile.
+After reaching 17,769 units in 2018, EV sales dropped sharply in 2019, then surged dramatically, rising nearly tenfold in 2021 and doubling again in 2022 to 108,758 units.
+In 2024, EV sales declined by 3.4% to 106,053 units due to safety concerns, limited charging infrastructure, high battery costs, reduced subsidies, and stronger competition from hybrid vehicles.
+Despite these challenges, the market rebounded strongly in 2025, with EV sales climbing to 155,920 units, marking a significant 47.0% year-over-year increase (following 8.8% growth in 2024).

 Tables with sales figures